Policy for Animals Involved in Research

 - 5. Disposition of Research Animals

-- c.
-Dogs, cats, and rabbits shall be placed for adoption at the end of the project unless euthanasia is required as a study endpoint because essential information can be obtained in no other way, and the terminal endpoint was approved in the original proposal.
+- Treated and control dogs, cats, and rabbits shall be placed for adoption at the end of the project unless euthanasia is required as a study endpoint because essential information can be obtained in no other way, and the terminal endpoint was approved in the original proposal.

-- d.
-Found Animals Foundation will not approve use of CO2 euthanasia of research animals due to stress this procedure induces, even though this procedure is approved by many regulatory agencies.
+- The Foundation will not approve use of CO2 euthanasia of research animals due to stress this procedure induces, even though this procedure is approved by many regulatory agencies.

-- a. shall be available on the Foundation website at http://www.michelsonprizeandgrants.org/resources/animal-welfare-policy;
+- shall be available on the Foundation website at https://www.michelsonprizeandgrants.org/resources/animal-welfare-policy/;

-- b. shall be provided to investigators invited to submit full proposals;
+- shall be provided to investigators invited to submit full proposals;

-- d. shall form the basis of review of progress reports submitted on funded proposals.
+- shall form the basis of review of progress reports submitted on funded proposals.